lbrclbrc/my_coin/docs/acct_to_anon_commit/zkproof_acct_to_anon_specs.md

   pin_anon_commit, # Bytes32 or Hex32
 )

-All five arguments are normalized到 32-byte big-endian bytes，然后喂给 Rust 侧 generator。
+All five arguments are normalized into 32-byte big-endian bytes, then passed into the Rust-side generator.

 Output

 - proof_hex: ZKProofHex
-  HALO2 proof bytes encoded为 hex 字符串（lowercase, no `0x`）。
+  HALO2 proof bytes encoded as a hex string (lowercase, no prefix).

 2. Verifier API